samjudge/ximp.js/README.md

 # ximp.js
 Ximp.js (eXplicitly IMPerative) is a small tool used to implement logical control in your HTML tags through ximp's custom attributes.
 It is specifically targetted for newer developers so I can get them into bad habits early (jk).
+It's porbably a bit (very) buggy, so make an issue (or even a test case) if you find anything!

 Using ximp.js means you don't need the boilerplate you would normally need to use in javascript in order to implement logical control over your HTML, or when using javascript to add dynamic control over your page would be impractical, or when you would use ajax to update what would otherwise be static assets.
 While I'm a huge fan of both vuejs and angular, which offer directives, sometimes a website is still just a website, not an SPA or something that requires two-way binding and a controller.
 Ximp.js is about getting a lot of things done on the front end, fast.